on this page

 Sources of criminal law and process in Victoria

-Defining a particular crime or quasi-crime
+Defining a crime

-Proving a crime or quasi-crime (1): evidence, specificity and particularity, burden of proof, standard of proof
+Proof of crime: evidence, specificity and particularity, burden of proof, standard of proof

-Proving a crime or quasi-crime (2): circumstantial evidence and inference, wilful blindness, presumption of regularity
+Proof of crime: circumstantial evidence and inference, wilful blindness, presumption of regularity

 Unfitness to be tried and mental impairment